public class RealtimeThread extends java.lang.Thread implements BoundSchedulable

 The clock in the returned absolute time shall be the realtime clock for aperiodic releases and the clock used for the periodic release for periodic releases.

-- when not null
+dest, - when not null,

-contains the last release timedest
+contains the last release timedest.
+When

-, create a new
+dest is null, create a new

 absolute time instance in the current memory area.public static MemoryArea getCurrentMemoryArea()